 How to choose the best Android browser for you

-For most people, the best Android browser will be the one that comes pre-installed on their phone.
+For most people, the best Android browser will be the one that comes pre-installed on their phones.
 If you have no beefs with Google's Chrome when you're surfing the web on your smartphone, you should keep using that browser and not really sweat having to track down another option.

 However, if you don't use Chrome on your desktop browser, you may find it more productive to switch to the mobile version of the browser you do use.
 Opera, Firefox and Microsoft Edge all have versions for Android, and they're worth exploring if those are your desktop browsers of choice.

 You'll also want to consider privacy and ad-blocking features when deciding between the best Android browsers.
 Many of the mainstream browsers offer some form of those features, but for an extra layer of privacy, you may want to turn to a browser that specializes in keeping your online activity safe from prying eyes.

 We conducted initial browser testing on a Pixel 3 running Android 9 Pie, though your experience won't differ all that much from phone to phone.
 We tested more than half-a-dozen browsers, focusing on apps that are regularly updated.

 We periodically go back and check browsers we've reviewed for new features and to make sure that the experience hasn't changed with subsequent Android updates.